-Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks 24. identify the signs of strain/ over work outs and recommend the strategies for prevention of the same 1 3 - - 25. adapt the training programme as per the client bodys response, lifestyle changes, preferences etc., discuss and agree of changes with the client 1 3 - 26. discuss specific issues like cultural or social barriers to exercise and personal training 1 2 - 27. provide the data to fitness manager in order to improvise/ addition in the existing portfolio of services 1 2 - - 28. obtain regular feedback from the client and analyse effectiveness of the personal training programme basis the feedback and goals achievement 1 3 - - 29. obtain feedback from technical standpoint 1 2 - - NOS Total 29 71 - -
+Assessment Criteria for Outcomes Theory Marks Practical Marks Project Marks Viva Marks 23. record the performance and progress of the client through personal training sessions 0.5 2.5 - - 24. provide information and demonstration of various cool down activities to the client and their importance as per the intensity and type of physical exercises of the client 0.5 2.5 - - 25. observe the client carrying out the exercises and ensure right usage of the fitness equipment to prevent any injuries 0.5 2.5 - - 26. explain in detail the linkage of progress of the client with the achievement of fitness goals 0.5 2.5 - - 27. identify the signs of strain/ over work outs and recommend the strategies for prevention of the same 0.5 2.5 - - 28. adapt the training programme as per the client bodys response, lifestyle changes, preferences, etc.; discuss and agree on changes with the client 0.5 2.5 - - 29. update the fitness goals in line with the adaptations introduced 0.5 2.5 - - 30. in collaboration with personal training manager, discuss specific issues like cultural or social barriers to exercise and personal training 0.5 2.5 - - 31. provide the data to personal training manager in order to improvise/ addition in the existing portfolio of services 0.5 2.5 - - 32. obtain regular feedback from the client and analyse effectiveness of the personal training programme basis the feedback and goals achievement 1 2 - - NOS Total 17 83 - -

-NOS Code BWS/N3014
+NOS Code BWS/N3004

-NOS Name Plan and conduct personal training for clients from different population group.
+NOS Name Plan and conduct personal training

 Sector Beauty & Wellness

 Sub-Sector Personal Services

 Occupation Fitness Services

 NSQF Level 4

-Credits TBD
+Credits 2

-Version 2.0
+Version 3.0

-Last Reviewed Date 31/08/2021
+Last Reviewed Date NA

-Next Review Date 08/04/2024
+Next Review Date 17/11/2025

-NSQC Clearance Date 31/08/2021
+NSQC Clearance Date 17/11/2022